Adapted from an article by Kevin DeYoung

 5. Emphasizing the ordinary means of grace – God can work in many ways, but he has committed to being with us and transforming us through certain “means of grace.”
 He communes with us through prayer, through the word, and through the ordinances of the Lord’s Supper and Baptism.
 Our services emphasize these ordinary means whereby God promises to give us more grace.

 6. Expositional preaching – The central act in the worship service is the preaching of God’s word.
 We believe this is best accomplished through the careful, Spirit-filled exposition of Scripture.
 Normally, this means we work systematically through a book of the Bible, verse by verse.
-No matter the approach, every sermon should flow from Scripture and proclaim the gospel of Christ’s death and resurrection.
+Every sermon will flow from Scripture and proclaim the gospel of Christ’s death and resurrection.

 7. Thoughtful – Every church has a liturgy (an order of service).
-Our service is normally based on a four-point outline of the gospel: God, Man, Christ, Response.
+Our service is typically based on a four-point outline of the gospel: God, Man, Christ, and Response.

 8. Historical – The Church has been thinking about how to worship for centuries.
 We want to learn from our spiritual ancestors and build on their models.
 To that end, we regularly employ creeds, confessions, catechisms, responsive readings, and other forms that have been common in church history.

 9. Mixing old and new – We believe there are new songs to be sung to Jesus.
 We also believe there is a great heritage of church music that we should embrace.
 You’ll find that our services use music from different genres and different centuries.
 It can be fast, loud, slow, or soft.
-We use a variety of instruments, everything from guitars, drums, and violins.
+We use a variety of instruments, everything from guitars and drums and violins.
 In all this, the most important sound is that of the congregation singing.